seanbreckenridge/keepassxc-pwned/README.md

 #### Privacy concerns
 The only thing that leaves your system is the SHA-1 hash of your passwords.
-This tool does not transmit the passwords in plaintext nor the username or the service they belong to.
+This tool does not transmit your accounts' details(e.g. your GitHub account) including the username or the plaintext password.
 #### Troubleshooting

 If you get the following error while using `keepassxc-cli`: